steffres/querPy/README.md

 OPTIONAL, if not set, 0 will be used

+#### write_empty_results
+Should tabs be created in a summary file for queries which did not return results?
+Possible values are python boolean values: True, False

+OPTIONAL, if not set, False will be used

 #### endpoint
 defines the SPARQL endpoint against which all the queries are run